zivost/payfort-node/README.md

 # Payfort Payment API

+#### Note: Verion 2 is not compatible with version 1.
+Please Update your code.
+Sorry! for the inconvinience.

 Basic useful feature list:

  * Allows you to make Payfort Credit/Debit card Payment API
  * PayAtHome method not supported
+ * If you have experience with SOAP Client on Node.JS then please contact me we can do payfort-PayAtHOme API for this module.

 ## Install